duclingg/CSCI-3415-HW5/README.md

 5. Coroutines are subprograms that have multiple entires for non-preemptive mulitasking, allowing execution to be suspended and resumed.
 Coroutines are called quasi-concurrent execution because like concurrency (asynchronous) execution, coroutine executes the subprograms one at a time--the execution is interleaved, but not overlapped.
 It gives the illusion of concurrent execution, but only one coroutine runs at a time.
 You can implement coroutines in Python by using the keyowrd `yield`, or using the library `asyncio`.

-6. The four pillars of OOP:
+6. The four pillars of OOP in TypeScript:
 Encapsulation:
 The bundling of data (attributes) and methods inside a class while restricting direct acess to object data.
 ```typescript